Initial Deployment Operations

 4. The VNC window is displayed.

-If a floating IP is required, add it to the VM instance after creation as follows:
+If an elastic IP is required, add it to the VM instance after creation as follows:

 1. Navigate to Compute > Instances.